This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of October 15th, 2021

 Blister beetles contain cantharidin, a toxic substance that is used as a defense mechanism against predators.
-While poisoning from these beetles is most concerning for horses and other mammals, they are potentially dangerous to your turkey residents too.
+While poisoning from these beetles is most concerning for horses and other mammals, they are potentially dangerous to your Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. residents too.
 While many turkeys will avoid eating these beetles, some may be accidentally ingested.
 Younger birds are more likely to make the mistake of ingesting a blister beetle.
 They can cause erosive lesions and death if consumed.
 If you suspect Blister Beetle Poisoning, contact your veterinarian immediately.

 Cedar should be avoided in avian living spaces because it can cause respiratory issues.
 If you use wood shavings for bedding, make sure you are not buying cedar shavings.
 Pine is also known to contain phenols that could potentially be a problem for turkeys as well and may be best avoided.